High achievers at Markethill High School celebrate as over 90% get five or more GCSEs

 By Eleanor McGillie

-MARKETHILL High School is celebrating as students’ performance at GCSE continues to improve year on year with over 90 per cent of pupils achieving five or more GCSEs grades.
+MARKETHILL High School is celebrating as students’ performance in their GCSE results continues to improve year on year with over 90 per cent of pupils achieving five or more GCSEs grades.

 Twelve students achieved seven A*-A grades or more, over 80 per cent passed GCSE English and the pass rate for Maths is sitting at over 75 per cent which is higher than the Northern Ireland averages.

 The students are delighted to have set this new record which will potentially place the school, yet again, as a leading non-selective school in Northern Ireland.

 Speaking from the school on Thursday morning, Principal James Maxwell, said he, the Board of Governors and the whole community are very proud of what the students have achieved and said the high standards continue to impress.